gottagofaster236/SonicVisualSplit/README.md

 - The settings are saved with layout.
 So, click "yes" when LiveSplit will ask you whether you want to save the layout settings at exit.

+## Known limitations
+- If you die on *Scrap Brain 3* in Sonic 1, you'll have to undo the split manually (the game time will be correct anyways).
+- Same for Sonic 2's *Sky Chase* and *Wing Fortress*.
+If you die on one of those levels, you'll have to manually undo the split.

 ## Troubleshooting
 - If LiveSplit crashes on startup, run it as administrator.
 - If the component fails to recognize too many frames (when it writes a dash instead of a recognized time),